-16. Move to the rear of the vehicle and gently pull the sail panels over the 3 bow.
-Let them hang down over the sport bar.
-Make sure that the nylon check straps between the 2 bow and 3 bow are not twisted or wrapped around the 2 bow.
+16. Move to the rear of the vehicle and gently pull the sail panels over the 3 bow letting them hang down.
+Make sure the nylon check straps between the 2 bow and 3 bow are not twisted or wrapped around the 2 bow.
+Move to the rear of the vehicle and gently pull the rear corners (sail panels) over the 3 bow letting them hang down.